vaddi/basic/README.md

 Currently there are some incomplete Things in this Application, feel free to create a Fork or Send Solutions to me via GitHub.

 - [ ] Add a Database Wrapperclass to use more than the SQLite Database
+- [ ] Add MySQL Database class and Schama Asset
-- [ ] Cleanup extension Classes, reorganise Functions into speaking Classes
+- [x] Cleanup extension Classes, reorganise Functions into speaking Classes
-- [x] Build the Class for RSS/Atom Feeds
+- [x] Build a Class for RSS/Atom Feeds

 ## Links ##